-- T g31 I feel respected by the principal/school leader at this school. - T q32 The principal/school leader at this school is an effective manager who makes the school run smoothly. - T q33 The principal/school leader has confidence in the expertise of the teachers at this school. - T q34 I trust the principal/school leader at his or her word (to do what he or she says that he or she will do). - T q35 At this school, It's OK to discuss feelings, worries, and frustrations with the principal/school leader. - T q36 The principal/school leader takes a personal interest in the professional development of teachers. - T q37 The principal/school leader looks out for the personal welfare of the staff members. - T q38 The principal/school leader places the needs of children ahead of personal interests. - T q39 The principal and assistant principal function as a cohesive unit. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly Agree
+- T q27 I feel respected by the principal/school leader at this school. - T q28 The principal/school leader at this school is an effective manager who makes the school run smoothly. - T g29 The principal/school leader has confidence in the expertise of the teachers at this school. - T q30 I trust the principal/school leader at their word (to do what they say that they will do). - T q31 The principal/school leader looks out for the personal welfare of the staff members. - T q32 The principal/school leader places the needs of children ahead of personal interests. - T q33 The principal and assistant principal function as a cohesive unit.